intel/openvino-drl-training-demo/README.md

 When intialzing the environment, there are 3 important parameters when initializing the environment

-    1. gui: whether to run the simulation software with a gui or headless
+1.gui: whether to run the simulation software with a gui or headless

-    2. vino: whether to use openVino as the inference engine for the reward classifier network or pytorch
+2.vino: whether to use openVino as the inference engine for the reward classifier network or pytorch

-    3. device: which device to use as the inference engine (CPU, GPU, MYRIAD).
+3.device: which device to use as the inference engine (CPU, GPU, MYRIAD).
 This is only applicable if vino parameter is true

 ## Enviornment Info